hologfx/holographics-client-sdk/README.md

 Information on how to use this API can be found in our API docs:
 [https://holographics.restlet.io](https://holographics.restlet.io)

+You can find all available routes and methods in [EXAMPLES.md](EXAMPLES.md).

 ## Prerequisites

 Note that this SDK works only with Holographics versions 1.2.0 and up.